opencor/opencor.github.io/user/_sources/plugins/organisation/pmrWorkspacesWindow.rst.txt

 ----------------------

 You can create a workspace by clicking on the |newFolder| button in the tool bar.
-You need to provide both a name and the path to a folder (it *does not* have to be empty).
+You need to provide both a name and the path to a folder (it *does not* have to be an empty folder).
 You may also provide a description:

 .. |newFolder| image:: ../../pics/newFolder.png